 Once the material has been devolatilized, activation can take place.
 This is most commonly done by injecting steam into the process, which “activates” the material by clearing out the porous structure, leaving a material ready to be used as an adsorbent.

-Rotary Kilns for Processing Biomass into Activated Carbon
+Indirect Kilns for Processing Biomass into Activated Carbon

 Biomass is a diverse material, offering a wealth of opportunity for more renewable energy resources, as well as high-value carbon products with a multi-faceted range of applications.
 Rotary kilns are an integral component to producing high value products from biomass feedstock.